jaepang/2022spring_SKKUNetworkProject_team9/README.md

 # 2022spring_SKKUNetworkProject_team9
 The purpose of this repository is to implement Youtube Streaming Application using ns-3 simulator.BY adding buffer to bridge node, we could reduce traffic congestion on streamer and bridge connection link.

+## Overview
 <img src = "https://user-images.githubusercontent.com/56184924/171410383-c87f1a71-fa8a-47dd-94f8-e2466a224283.png" width="70%" height="70%">

+First, the client sends a connection request packet to the server.
+After that, the packet is delivered to the buffer bridge net device on the csm link.
+In the buffer bridge net device, the destination address of the packet is first checked to see if it is a buffer already formed in its net device.
+If the destination streamer is already the first server to be requested, the buffer bridge net device will form a new buffer.
+The buffer contains a list of m_buffers that store packets and clients that want to be connected in the m_list buffer.
+Thereafter, the buffer bridge net device sends a packet request to the streaming server.<br/>
+When the streaming server receives the request packet, the packet sends its own streaming packet to the on-ip address, where the packet is also forwarded to the buffer bridge net device via csm link.
+When a buffer bridge net device receives a packet from a registered server, it puts the packet in the m_buffer of the server buffer.
+Thereafter, the buffer bridge net device delivers the incoming packets to the clients registered in its m_list.<br/>
+In this way, we can reduce the traffic congestion of links connected between streaming servers and bridge devices. <br/>

 ## Prepare
 First, copy some files under below to specified path.
 ```sh